Benzisothiazolinone: Usage

 In paints, it is commonly used alone or as a mixture with methylisothiazolinone.
 Typical concentrations in products are 200–400 ppm depending on the application area and the combination with other biocides.
 According to a study in Switzerland, 19% of the paints, varnishes and coatings contained BIT in 2000.
 The fraction in adhesives, sealants, plasters and fillers was shown at that time as 25%.
 A later study in 2014 shows a dramatic rise in usage, to 95.8% of house paints.

-Home cleaning and other care products that are high in water are easily contaminated by microorganisms, so isothiazolinones are often used as a preservatives in these products because they are good at combatting a broad array of bacteria, fungi, and yeasts.
+Home cleaning and other care products that are high in water are easily contaminated by microorganisms, so isothiazolinones are often used as a preservative in these products because they are good at combatting a broad array of bacteria, fungi, and yeasts.

 A Swiss investigation found that BIT is used in concentrations between 50 and 500 ppm in tattooing ink.
 According to regulations in the EU and Switzerland, BIT cannot be used in cosmetics.
 However, it is allowed in the United States and Canada.